spiral/docs/basics/quick-start.md

 > Read more about Bootloaders [here](/framework/bootloaders.md).

 ### Routing
-By the default, the routing rules located in `app/src/Bootloader/RoutingBootloader.php`.
-You have many options how to configure routing.
+By default, the routing rules located in `app/src/Bootloader/RoutingBootloader.php`.
+You have many options on how to configure routing.
 Point route to actions, controllers, controller groups, set the default pattern parameters, verbs, middleware, etc.